 - Identify and consult with school or college’s disability services office and /or Section 504 officer.

 - Separate treatment issues from education issues.

-- Apply same behavioral expectations/code of conduct to students with psychiatric disabilities as you would any other student.
+- Apply the same behavioral expectations/code of conduct to students with psychiatric conditions as you would any other student.

 - Help students to become aware of their behavioral responsibilities in the classroom by setting concrete guidelines and clear academic requirements.

 - Do not refer students with disabilities to support services in lieu of disciplinary measures.
-Referral to support services at the request of a student with a psychological disability who is disruptive is appropriate, but not as a disciplinary measure.
+Referral to support services at the request of a student with a psychiatric or mental health condition who is disruptive is appropriate, but not as a disciplinary measure.

 NOTE: The information contained in these pages is for educational purposes only, and is not legal advice.
 Individuals should contact the appropriate legal resources for specific legal advice regarding their particular situations.